Mazorlion/Desynced-Mod-OmniBar/README.md

 TODO(maz): Make close configurable?

 Pops up an omnibar that searches all unlockables available to your faction.
+Hovering an item in the results works the same as any other interface, including the ability to hold modifiers (`Ctrl`/`Alt`/`Shift`) to see more info.

+Clicking anywhere outside the omnibar will also immediately close it.

 ## Settings